bleech/wp-starter-theme/Features/TinyMce/README.md

 ### Adding custom toolbars

-Open `toolbars.json` and add your toolbar configuration to the toolbar Array.
+Open `Features/TinyMce/config/toolbars.json` and add your toolbar configuration to the toolbar Array.
 This will automatically be loaded.
 You can call the toolbar inside your ACF configuration in lowercase.

 **Example**:<br>
-`CustomToolbar` ==> `"toolbar": "customtoolbar"`
+`"toolbar": "customtoolbar"`

 ### Adding new Style Formats via JSON

-Open `styleformats.json` and add your configuration to the styleformats Array.
+Open `Features/TinyMce/config/styleformats.json` and add your configuration to the styleformats Array.
 This will automatically be loaded.